jc-prg/mbox/README.md

 **13. Optional - enable auto-start**

-  Add the following to */etc/rc.local* before the "exit 0" or use the script [./config/install-rclocal](../config/install-rclocal):
+  Add the following to */etc/rc.local* before the "exit 0" or use the script *config/install-rclocal*.
+This script will be generated, when you create your configuration.

 ```bash
 # jc://mbox/ client, database and server components (except the 2 above)
 /usr/local/bin/docker-compose -f /projects/prod/mbox/docker-compose.yml up -d &
 /usr/local/bin/docker-compose -f /projects/prod/mbox/docker-compose-rpi.yml up -d &
 ```

+## Autohotspot

+Usually the box is used in our home wifi.
+But as my kids like the box we take it with us when we travel.
+Without remote access to the box it's not possible to use the app or to change some configurations on the box.
+To solve this, the script found on https://www.raspberryconnect.com/ automatically creates a wifi-hotspot, when the box cannot connect to the home-wifi.
+So you it's possible to get access to the app even in the car.

+Follow the instructions to install the [Autohotspot](docs/INSTRUCTIONS_AUTOHOTSPOT.md).

 ## Sources